-This course is blended.
-That means that you must participate in class and online to receive all the participation points.
+This course is online.
+That means that you must participate online in discussion boards and in team assignments to receive all the participation points.
 Work hard and have a good attitude to get the most out of this course!

 Class Presentations: